About Embark Behavioral Health

 What ties all of us together are our:

-- Core Values of Empathy, Service, Trusting Relationships and Growth
+- Core Values of Empathy, Service, Trusting Relationships, Growth, and Results

 - Our Core Purpose of Creating Joy and Healing Generations